bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 Nothing happens, the network continues to have 2 split chains.
 We have a fork and a possibility of double spending if you accept 1 block confirmation only.
 The first miner that finds the next block will use its history as the source of truth.

+Short Quiz 02.
+How can one person double spend in Bitcoin?

+The attacker sends the coin to an address and receives a tx id.
+It then builds a fork that does not contain the tx id and hope that this fork will become the longest chain in the network.

 ## Chapter 3

 Q1.
 Write a mineBlock function that accepts a difficulty parameter in the Block class. this.hash must also be guaranteed unique.